lofhm/DH-Job-Archive/_posts/2012-09-11-UCSC-Professor-Film-and-Digital-Media.markdown

 July 1, 2013.
 Position contingent upon final budgetary approval.

 ####TO APPLY:
 Applications are accepted via the UCSC Academic Recruit online system, and must include 1) a letter of application outlining scholarly background as well as current and future research plans; 2) curriculum vitae; 3) three samples of publications and/or creative work.
 (For moving image or other creative work not presentable in PDF format, please upload PDFs with links to specific samples.)
-4) three confidential letters of recommendation*.
+4) three confidential letters of recommendation.
 Applicants are invited to submit a statement addressing their contributions to diversity through research, teaching and/or service.
 All documents uploaded to the UC Recruit online system must be in PDF format.

-Apply at <https://recruit.ucsc.edu/apply/JPF00013> Refer to Position #JPF00013-13 in all correspondence.
+Apply at <https://recruit.ucsc.edu/apply/JPF00013> Refer to Position ID JPF00013-13 in all correspondence.

 For questions regarding submission of materials or general questions about the position and department, please email <fdmrecruitment@ucsc.edu>

-*All letters will be treated as confidential per University of California policy and California state law.
+All letters will be treated as confidential per University of California policy and California state law.
 For any reference letter provided via a third party (i.e., dossier service, career center), direct the author to UCSC’s confidentiality statement at <http://apo.ucsc.edu/confstm.htm>

 CLOSING DATE: Review of applications will begin on **October 28, 2012.**
 To ensure full consideration, applications should be complete and letters of recommendation received by this date.
 The position will remain open until filled, but not later than 6/30/2013.